 However, Estelle is no stranger to Houston Men's Basketball.
-During head coach James Dickey's three-year tenure, three former and current Bulldogs have competed for the Cougars.
+During head coach James Dickey's tenure, three former and current Bulldogs have competed for the Cougars.
 That group includes current senior guard Jimmie Jones, former guard Darian Thibodeaux and former forward Leon Gibson.

 He guided Navarro College to Region XIV Tournament titles in 2009, 2010 and 2012 and the regular-season championship in 2013.
 His resume also includes two NJCAA All-America First-Team honorees, 16 Region XIV All-Conference members, 12 Region XIV All-Tournament Team members and four Region XIV Texas All-Stars vs. United States All-Star Game competitors.

 |Full Name||Johnny Darrell Estelle